 Back to Table of Content

-Email marketing is not about you or your agency; it is about the customer.
+So let's talk about how to start email marketing, Email marketing is not about you or your agency; it is about the customer.
 It should be used to build an existing relationship with your subscribers and leads by providing relevant, valuable information to help them take action on their goals.
 [Which can also serve as what action you want them to take]

 Back to Table of Content